radustoenescu/zombie-dev/log.rst

 Aaand it didn't work.

 Furthermore, I had no frickin' clue why it didn't.
-I could see some weird behavior in the debugger - the generator's contents were wrong - but I didn't knew why.
+I could see some weird behavior in the debugger - the generator's contents were wrong - but I didn't know why.

 I got a little paranoid, and started doubting I knew the solution, so I double checked by quickly implementing it in Haskell: